IT Security in Companies: Importance and Solutions

 Basic security measures

-Further IT security measures for companies
+Further IT security solutions for companies

 You should never rest on your laurels when it comes to good passwords and virus protection.
 This may be sufficient in a private environment, but your data is too important (and the guidelines are often too strict) for this to be enough.